This page contains information on support and services you can acccess if you need help with your mental health and wellbeing.

 You can talk to your local GP about your mental health.
 You can find your closest GP, and what services they offer here.
 The NHS also provide a variety of self-help leaflets including ones about Anxiety, Depression and Low Mood, Stress and Self Harm.

 Nightline is a confidential listening and information service run by students, for students.
 They're there to listen not lecture.
 Based at University of Birmingham, Birmingham Nightline provides support for UCB students too.
 You can talk to them about anything without fear of being judged or told what to do.
 All contact with Nightline is confidential and anonymous.
-Nightline is open between 6pm-8am every night during the University of Birmingham's term time.
+Nightline is open between 8am-8pm every day during the University of Birmingham's term time.
 You can contact them via phone, e-mail or instant message.

 Samaritans are a free, confidential and non-judgemental listening service.
 If you need someone to talk to, you can call or e-mail them.

 Mind provide advice and support to anyone experiencing a mental health problem, campaign to improve services and raise awareness of mental health.
 You can contact them via their infoline from 9am-6pm, Monday-Friday: